randomsecguy/slicedistance/README.md

 # slicedistance

-This is a proof of concept implementation for the prefix only variant of slice distance
+This is a proof of concept implementation for the prefix variant of slice distance